Back

 Why B Corp Certification Software Matters Now

 The new standards embed continuous improvement as a formal requirement.
-Certification is phased: you must meet Year 0 requirements to certify, then progressively meet escalating requirements at Year 3 and Year 5.
-This means B Corp is now an ongoing operational commitment, not a periodic admin exercise.
+You need to demonstrate verifiable improvement during years 3 and 5 to maintain certification.
+This means B Corp is now an operational imperative, not just a reporting exercise.

 Year 0 — Initial Certification